DHTMLX/docs-suite/docs/data_collection/api/datacollection_findall_method.md

 ---
 sidebar_label: findAll()
-title: findAll()
+title: JavaScript DataCollection - findAll Method
+hide_title: true
+description: You can explore the findAll method of DataCollection in the documentation of the DHTMLX JavaScript UI library.
+Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite 7.
 ---

+# findAll()

 @short: finds all the items that correspond to the specified rule

 @signature: {'findAll(rule: IFilterMode | DataCallback<T>): T[];'}

 @params:
-`rule: object, function` - the search criteria
+`rule: object | function` - the search criteria

 @returns:
 An array of matching item objects.